CoLR-Det: Collaborative Latent Restoration for Small Object Detection in Low-Resolution Remote Sensing Images: METHODS

 \subsubsection{Saliency Confidence Calculation Based on Relative Distance}

-Merely predicting a binary foreground/background mask is insufficient for dense small object detection, as it lacks gradient information regarding object centrality.
-Therefore, we propose a scale-agnostic saliency confidence metric based on relative geometric positioning.
-This serves as a soft supervisory signal that measures the spatial alignment between a Query position $(i,j)$ and the ground truth.
+Predicting only a binary foreground-background mask is insufficient for dense small object detection because such a mask does not provide gradient information about object centrality.
+Therefore, as illustrated in the lower part of Fig.~\ref{fig:Saliency_maps}, we design a scale-agnostic saliency confidence metric as a soft supervisory signal to measure the spatial alignment between a query position $(i,j)$ and the ground truth.

-For a query located at $(i,j)$ in the $l$-th feature map, mapped to global coordinates via Eq.~\ref{eq:saliency_confidence}, its confidence $C_l^{(i, j)}$ is modeled using a Gaussian decay function:

-where $\Delta x, \Delta y$ denote the offsets from the object center.
-Unlike discrete labels, this continuous Gaussian distribution provides smooth, distance-sensitive supervision.
-It naturally handles scale variations and provides stronger gradients for queries closer to the object center, significantly improving training stability for small targets.
+For a query located at $(i,j)$ in the $l$-th feature map, we map it back to the input image via global coordinates and compute its distances to the four borders of its enclosing ground-truth box $B_{GT}$, denoted as $\ell$, $t$, $r$, and $b$ for the left, top, right, and bottom sides, respectively.
+Considering the correspondence between feature stride and receptive field, each query is only assigned to objects whose $\max(\ell, t, r, b)$ falls within a predefined range $(\tau_{l-1}, \tau_l]$, which routes small objects to shallow layers and large objects to deeper layers, eliminating cross-scale interference at the supervision stage.
+Upon this assignment, the centrality of the query is jointly characterized by the normalized border-imbalance ratios $\delta_x = (\ell - r)/(\ell + r)$ and $\delta_y = (t - b)/(t + b)$, both of which vanish at the object center and approach $\pm 1$ near the borders, irrespective of object size.
+The saliency confidence is then defined as:

+where $\Omega_l$ denotes the set of query positions that satisfy the level-wise range constraint.
+When a query simultaneously falls inside multiple overlapping boxes, the maximum confidence across all candidates is retained to preserve the dominant object response.

+Based on the predicted saliency map and the scale-aware confidence target, the saliency constraint loss is formulated as:

+where $L$ denotes the number of feature levels, and $(i,j)$ indexes a spatial query position on the $l$-th feature map. $S_l^{(i,j)}$ represents the predicted saliency score at position $(i,j)$, while $C_l^{(i,j)}$ is the corresponding soft saliency confidence target defined in Eq.~\eqref{eq:saliency_confidence}. $\operatorname{FL}(\cdot,\cdot)$ denotes the sigmoid focal loss with soft targets, where the sigmoid activation is applied internally. $N_{\text{pos}} = \sum_{l=1}^{L}\left|\{(i,j) : C_l^{(i,j)} > 0\}\right|$ is the total number of positive samples across all feature levels.
+We use $\max(N_{\text{pos}},1)$ for normalization to avoid division by zero when no positive sample is present in a mini-batch.